The History of Open Studio – Heatherleys Drop In Sessions

 An irreparable rift was created between those led by the Principal at Somerset House and the rebel students and Figure Master, John Rogers Herbert.
 Ultimately, they were expelled from the School of Design.

-Since then, the school occupied numerous studios and buildings over the years.
-Led by an eclectic range of Principals, whose vision and influence made it the influential institution it is today.
+Since then, the school has occupied numerous studios and buildings over the years.
+Each led by an eclectic range of Principals, whose vision and influence made it the influential institution it is today.

 The French Atelier style of Heatherleys’ Open Studio predates the school itself.
 Heatherleys’ first Principal James Mathews Leigh was deeply inspired by the fraternal spirit and teaching methods of the French in 1930.
 This lead him to investigate establishing an atelier in Paris, with French teachers, run by English students.
 Ultimately this project never came to light.
 Instead, Leigh’s Academy in London, Newman Street, was born.

 The Atelier system has its roots in the guilds of the early renaissance.
 It gained popularity across Europe especially in the 19th century when the French art scene was booming.
 Salons, the original Open Studios, attracted large numbers of visitors hungry to consume, study and buy art.